-- But take a map (available from the Visitor Centre).
+- Take a map from the Visitor Centre or download from our website.
 Children like using maps to find their way around.

 - Have a plan, but be flexible.
 If your children get tired or restless, be ready to suggest other activities or a break.
 And choose a time of day that is best for your children and their energy levels.

 - Your thoughts count.
 You don't need to be an expert to look at or talk about ANZAC.

 - Be respectful.
 Shrine Custodians and The Shrine Guard are here to make sure the artefacts and visitors are safe.